-Aspect Reviewer A General aspects (risk management file, Product Specialist qualified for the product category labelling, ER checklist, design specifications, that the design belongs too etc), in-vitro test reports, validations and related data Sterilization validation Product Specialist qualified for sterile aspects in particular the relevant sterilization method Biocompatibility data A Product Specialist qualified in one of these aspects Medical device utilizing animal tissue, or an external expert in one of these fields.
-The human blood derivatives, medicinal Product Specialist may also have one of these substances particular expertises.
+Aspect Reviewer General aspects (risk management file, Product Specialist qualified for the product category labelling, ER checklist, design that the design belongs too specifications, etc), in-vitro test reports, validations and related data Sterilization validation Product Specialist qualified for sterile aspects Biocompatibility data A Product Specialist qualified in one of these Medical device utilizing animal tissue, aspects or an external expert in one of these fields. human blood derivatives, medicinal The Product Specialist may also have one of these substances particular expertise areas.
 Software validation (e.g. AIMD) Clinical evaluation report (MDD/AIMD) Either the Product Specialist with sufficient specific experience with this product group to assess clinical aspects or an external expert in this field.
 This also depends on the clinical complexity.
 If the Product Specialist (typically somebody with an engineering background) covers this aspect, his sufficient clinical experience should be duly substantiated.
 Performance Evaluation (IVDD) Either the Product Specialist with sufficient specific experience with the analyte/ technology/ including CTS if appropriate or an external expert in this field.